farm-ng/amiga-ros-bridge/README.md

 ## Extra details / context

+### The `venv` is sourced correctly where it is built

+So if you setup / build the `venv` outside of the ROS docker container, it will not source properly for your rospy nodes.

+Likewise, if you setup / build the `venv` inside of the ROS docker container, it will not source properly outside of the docker container.

+> There is likely a solution to this, but it is not a pressing issue currently.

+Overall, this means if you are `pip install`-ing any packages, do so inside the ROS docker container with the `venv` sourced.

 ### Details on `docker run` command

 - `docker run`: This is the basic command to run a Docker container.